CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * JSON is an open standard  file format and data interchange format.
 * JSON files and data consist of key-value pairs but are not to be mistaken with DICT objects.
 * JSON data can be used to communicate with the server using JavaScript.
-* JSON data can be used to deliver data to and from the server without the need of reloading the webpage.
+* JSON data can be used to deliver data to and from the server without the need of reloading a webpage.
 * JSON files can be used to store settings in applications.
 ## Software engineering